saber778899/ADTS-FRAMEWORK/README.md

 $ python track.py
 ```

-For the tracking results comparison, please see [TrackEval](https://github.com/JonathonLuiten/TrackEval) for details
+For the comparison of astronauts tracking effects, please see [TrackEval](https://github.com/JonathonLuiten/TrackEval) for details

 # Acknowledgement